meshery/meshery/.github/profile/README.md

   <a href="https://meshery.io/catalog">
     <img src="./meshery/.github/assets/images/catalog.svg" alt="Meshery Catalog">
     </a>
-    <p>Explore a curated selection of popular meshes.</p>
+    <p>Explore a curated selection of popular cloud native configurations.</p>

   <a href="https://play.meshery.io">
     <img src="./meshery/.github/assets/images/meshery-logo.svg" alt="Playground">
     </a>
-    <p>Experiment with service mesh configurations.</p>
+    <p>Use Meshery Playground to explore a new way of DevOps - visual and collaborative configuration management for your infrastructure.</p>
 </div>

 ## 🤝 Become a Contributor

 Meshery is built by a vibrant and passionate community of developers, enthusiasts, and tech innovators like you.
-You’re more than welcome to share your ideas, expertise, and energy to help shape the future of service mesh technology.
+You’re more than welcome to share your ideas, expertise, and energy to help shape the future of cloud native technology.
 Ready to make your mark?
 Join us in contributing to Meshery.
 To get started, check out our **[contributing guidelines](https://docs.meshery.io/project/contributing)** and join our **[community forum](https://discuss.meshery.io)**.
 Engage with our community, ask questions, and share your experiences.

 ## Get Started